-The New York Botanical Garden (NYBG) recently opened its fabulous annual summer exhibition Wild Medicine, which encompasses a number of displays in a multi-faceted array tracing the history and importance of plants since ancient times.
+The New York Botanical Garden (NYBG) in 2013, opened its fabulous annual summer exhibition Wild Medicine.
+It encompassed a number of displays in a multi-faceted array tracing the history and importance of plants since ancient times.

 The show highlights how ancient remedies are at the foundation of today’s modern medicine and, it is also an effective cultural comment as part of an ongoing narrative about the nature of modern society.

-Also on display outside the conservatory from through until October 27, Four Seasons is an installation of four great sculptures by contemporary American artist Philip Haas, encompassing Spring, Summer, Autumn, and Winter.
-The works are inspired by the 16th-century creations of Italian Renaissance painter Giuseppe Arcimboldo and provide an artful accent and entrance for the stylish show.
+Also on display outside the conservatory an installation of four great sculptures by contemporary American artist Philip Haas, encompassing Spring, Summer, Autumn, and Winter were inspired by the creations of Italian Renaissance painter Giuseppe Arcimboldo (1627-1593).

 Haas commented, “Whether I’m working in painting, sculpture, or film, what fascinates me is the idea of transformation.
 Through the Four Seasons, I am re-contextualizing the world of classical Renaissance portraiture using the transformative elements of scale, material, and dimensionality, thereby altering the viewer’s perspective.”